 COVID-19 has shaken the whole world to it’s core.
 From one part of the globe to the complete opposite, it has all but stopped life as we know it.
 This scenario seems all too reminiscent of something that the American South will never forget.

 Living in New Orleans, Louisiana we are accustomed to dealing with evacuations and disasters because of hurricane season each year.
-From June to November, we are on alert constantly.
-As you can imagine, Hurricane Katrina’s lasting effects really taught us how to deal with disaster prep along with the aftermath.
+From June to November, we are literally on alert constantly.
+As you can imagine, Hurricane Katrina’s lasting effects really taught us how to deal with disaster prep along with recovering from the aftermath.

 When Coronavirus first appeared on our radar here in New Orleans, I was personally shaken.
 Not only for me, but for my family.
 My husband is a physician at one of the main hospitals here in the city.
 Our 2 daughter’s are ages 4 and 2 and I stay at home with them.
 They go to nursery school for a few hours during the week but for most of the time I am at home with them.
-When the public schools closed down as did most of the nurseries along with everything else.
+When the public schools closed down, as did most of the nurseries along with everything else.

 Many people through the years have asked me what it was like to experience Hurricane Katrina.

 There really has not been an event equivalent to compare it to.
 That is, until now.

 As that mammoth storm churned towards us 15 years ago, everyone panicked and prepped as fast as they possibly could.
 Pandemonium and fear spread through New Orleans just like this virus has.
 The only difference is today, there isn’t devastating winds or floods.
 Instead, it was stocking up on whatever you could so you wouldn’t have to leave your home.